 7,004: Policy on Video and Audio Equipment Usage

-This policy regulates the installation, operation, maintenance and use of video and audio recording equipment at the University of Nevada, Reno.
+This policy regulates the installation, operation, maintenance and use of video and audio recording equipment, including personal devices, at the University of Nevada, Reno.

-This policy applies to all personnel, schools, and departments of the University in the use of installed video cameras and/or audio surveillance equipment on university owned, leased, or controlled properties.
+This policy applies to all personnel, schools, and departments of the University in the use of video cameras and/or audio recording equipment on university owned, leased, or controlled properties.
 Uses of audio and video technology in the execution of academic research projects are excluded from this policy.

-The use of covert video surveillance cameras and audio surveillance is governed by Nevada Revised Statutes (NRS) 396.970, "Surreptitious electronic surveillance on campus; exceptions," which states:
+The use of covert electronic surveillance cameras, defined below, on the university campus is governed by Nevada Revised Statutes (NRS) 396.970, "Surreptitious electronic surveillance on campus; exceptions," which states:

 - Except as otherwise provided in subsection 2, it is unlawful for a person to engage in any kind of surreptitious electronic surveillance on a campus of the System without the knowledge of the person being observed.